leanprover-community/blog/posts/simprocs-intro.md

 ```
 This is used as follows: if a procedure simplified an expression `e` to a new expression `e'` and `p` is a proof that `e = e'` then we capture this by `⟨e', p⟩`.
 If `e` and `e'` are definitionally equal, one can in fact omit the `proof?` term.

 The type `Simp.Step` has three constructors, which correspond to the three types of actions outlined above:
 ```
+inductive Step where
   /--
   For `pre` procedures, it returns the result without visiting any subexpressions.

   For `post` procedures, it returns the result.